baozi-little/designPatterns/README.md

 # designPatterns
-This is a project learn design patterns
+This is a project to learn design patterns